 The Teaching of Reading

-To begin with, the children in Year Two follow the same format as Reception and Year One by reading with the class teacher in a small group once a week.
+To begin with, the children in Year Two follow the same format as they do at the end of Year One by reading with the class teacher in a small group once a week.

-Further on into the year, ‘Whole Class Guided Reading’ is taught.
-Teachers select high quality texts which cater for all reading abilities and these are read aloud each day.
-Children read the same text several times throughout the week, and are able to recognise familiar vocabulary the more times they read and hear the story read to them in class.
+Further on into the year, ‘Whole Class Reading’ is taught.
+Teachers select high quality texts that are read aloud each day.
+A mixture of echo, choral, paired and independent reading strategies are used to support the development of fluency throughout the week which improves children's skills and confidence.
+Developing children's use and understanding of new vocabulary is integral to these sessions.
 The class teacher hears every child read throughout the week.
 Teachers ensure that key comprehension skills are focused on and developed thoroughly throughout these sessions.

 In class children are exposed to a variety of questions and learn the skills needed to answer them and develop their reading comprehension through these 5 key areas.
 The approach allows our pupils to encounter a wide range of high quality texts, engage with reading in an enjoyable, exciting way and improve their reading skills and articulate responses all at once.